History

 1969

-- On February 3, 1969 the Rotary Club of Toronto, with the assistance of the Toronto Y, began a new Youth Employment Service (Y.E.S.).
-Y.E.S. was a co-operative effort of the Toronto YMCA, service and social agencies, business and industry.
+- On February 3, 1969, the Rotary Club of Toronto, with the assistance of the Toronto Y, began a new Youth Employment Service (Y.E.S.).
+It was a collaboration between Toronto YMCA, service and social agencies, business, and industry.

-- The Toronto Y’s second apartment project was established in the Cadillac Parkway Forest apartment complex east of Don Mills Road and south of Sheppard Ave. commencing on November 1, 1969.
-Programs for the recreation and leisure time needs of 2,000 families living in apartments in the complex were set up.
+- The Toronto Y's second apartment project was established in the Cadillac Parkway Forest apartment complex east of Don Mills Road and south of Sheppard Avenue, starting on November 1, 1969.
+Programs were set up for the recreation and leisure time needs of 2,000 families living in the complex.

 1970